xrdocs/ncs5500/_tutorials/2020-04-14-bgp-evpn-and-l3vpn-interworking.md

 ### Task 2: Configuration of BGP L3VPN on DCI and PE-1

 ![](https://github.com/xrdocs/ncs5500/blob/gh-pages/images/evpn-config/evpn-l3vpn-vpnv4-topology.png?raw=true)
 As per the topology we have L3VPN configured between DCIs and PE-1.
-VRF 10 is configured on DCIs and PE-1 with route-target 110:110.
+VRF 10 is configured on DCIs and PE-1 with route-target 110:110. iBGP neighborship is formed using vpnv4 address-family between DCI routers and PE-1.
 Though we are not using a Route-Reflector in L3VPN domain for this write-up; a Route-Reflector is supported and can be leveraged for this design.
 <div class="highlighter-rouge">
       <pre class="highlight">
       <code>